ozcanyarimdunya/schedo/README.md

 - **Scheduled tasks** for automated processing
 - **Health checks** and system monitoring
 - **Docker support** for easy deployment
-- **Scalable architecture** with separate workers for different priorities

 ## Tech Stack